-A sabbatical is a period of time away from work, used for rest, travel, or self-improvement.
+A sabbatical is a period from work for rest, travel, or self-improvement.
 Sabbaticals can last anywhere from one month to a year or more.

 Should I take a sabbatical to travel?

 Yes!
 Traveling can be a great way to take a break from work and relax.
-It can also be a great way to learn new things and see new places.
+It can also be a great way to learn and see new places.